 The Color Palette Editor uses a wheel modelled after HSL.
 However, the formula's for the schemes above are based on a red-yellow-blue (RYB) model.
 This model divides the wheel between warm and cold colours (for example blue is opposite orange), making it much better for this type of thing.

-The images above show the two wheels side by side.
+The images above show the two wheels.

 Currently I haven't decided how to work with this.
 I don't want two different wheels, but this would then mean replacing the HSL wheel completely with an RYB one.
 For the time being therefore this feature will still be disabled in the next version.